Election and Candidate Regulations

 - Candidates may not campaign in Computer Rooms or any Library (LRCs) on any campus.

 All of the above are serious breaches of election rules and can lead to disqualification from the election

 Candidate Behaviour/ Conduct

 - Behaviour of candidates will be managed via both “Election Regulations” and “Standing Rules” (Union Constitution, Union Bye-laws, University regulations and the law).
 If any behaviour would be unacceptable the rest of the time, it is unacceptable as part of the elections.

 - Candidates may criticise only the policies of another candidate that have appeared in the campaign, but not the persona of another candidate.

 - Candidates shall in no way attempt to undermine the fair and democratic running of the election.

-- Candidates shall be responsible for the conduct of those campaigning on their behalf.
+- Candidates shall be responsible for the conduct (and bear any penalties) of those campaigning on their behalf.